-Watching the life of a white stork right in its nest from the comfort of our homes is not a problem in today’s world of technology.
+Watching the life of a white stork in its nest from the comfort of our homes is not a problem in today’s world of technology.
 However, the observation of animals live on the internet cannot be compared to what people can see out on in the wild.

 Visiting nature to watch wild animals is an undemanding adventure and, equally, pleasant relaxation, during which animal lovers can expand their knowledge.
-The Spectacular Slovakia tourist guides writers, who partook in observing bats, owls, and other birds, recommend wildlife viewing.
+The Spectacular Slovakia tourist guide writers, who partook in observing bats, owls, and other birds, recommend wildlife viewing.

 “Every bird is different and stands out,” Soňa Mäkká of the Hiking.sk website said.
 She has already watched wild animals a few times.
 “For example, the raising of offspring by laying eggs in the nests of other birds is characteristic of the cuckoo.”

 But animal watching is not only about birds.
 People in Slovakia can also observe beavers, wolves, and bears.
 These can be watched in places like the High Tatras and Poloniny National Park in the far east of the country.

 Watching wild animals is just one of many products of wildlife tourism, which remains a relatively undiscovered leisure activity in Slovakia.